-The Council is continuously assessing the likely impact of COVID-19 on its financial position and performance during 2019/20, 2020/21 and beyond.
-These are summarised in monthly returns to MHCLG.
+The Council continuously assessed the impact of COVID-19 on its financial position and performance during 2020/21.
+These were summarised in monthly returns to MHCLG.

-The Council has modelled consideration of the following:-
+The Council closely monitored the financial impact of Covid-19 on the following:-

 Loss of income on a service by service basis, due to temporary closures, reduction in demand, and increased collection losses.